markdalgleish/css-modules-jss-demo/README.md

-# CSS Modules Styling Demo
+# CSS Modules JSS Demo

-An experimental demo of [CSS Modules], using [Styling] to compile JavaScript into locally scoped CSS.
+An experimental demo of [CSS Modules], using [JSS] via [jss-loader] to compile JavaScript into locally scoped CSS.

 ## Run the example